 - The effects of stigma

-I think it is very obvious to anyone how places like this can address each of these key issues, in respectful, collaborative and meaningful ways.
+Places like this can address each of these key issues, in respectful, collaborative and meaningful ways.

 Groups on offer at Trombi include fishing, creative writing, Frisbeegolf (!), dog training, plant growing, food making, several music groups for either playing, or listening and discussion.
 “I am proud of my band” said one man who plays in a punk band originating from here.
 There are multiple guitars on the walls, and one bass.
 We need a bass player, they said.
 Doesn’t everyone, I thought.
-I was invited to sit with a group of members to discuss their experiences, as well as my own professional and personal journey that brought me here, and enjoy some icecream!
+I was invited to sit with a group of members to discuss their experiences, as well as my own professional and personal journey that brought me here, and enjoy some ice-cream!
 Afterwards, people set up an open mic session in the main dining area.

-The model is called guided functional peer support which tailors activitites to interests and strengths.
+The model is called guided functional peer support which tailors activities to interests and strengths.
 People can move from attending a group, to leading their own if they feel able and willing to do so.
 They are then called Peer Support Counsellors and a group may be set up by any member.
 Panu explained that whatever your interest, you can start a group.
 He described one who interviewed the Prime Minister and asked how he would help mental health services.
 You can watch the footage here (in Finnish).

 Some of the key principles of recovery models I think this system exploits include:

 - An emphasis on ability and skills and not symptoms or diagnoses